darwino/darwino-documentation/UI Libraries/SRV - Running Database Triggers.md

 All the triggers inhertit from the same `EventTrigger` class.
 There are multiple, JSON store related, predefined trigger classes provided by the platform:

 - JsonStoreDocumentQueryTrigger
   Executes a query and triggers an handler for every single document returned by the query.
 The check is executed on a regular basis through a scheduled task.

 - JsonStoreEventTrigger
   Check, on a regular basis, if some changes happened in a database (document created, updated or deleted).
-It then triggers the handler for every single change
+It then triggers the handler for every single change.

 They are more triggers, like for example Notes/Domino triggers, but they are out of scope for this tutorial.